zowe/community/README.md

 This guide will help you navigate the Zowe community, and learn more on how to contribute and provide feedback.

+[Read more](process) on processes and policies for Zowe sub-projects and community groups.

 ## Zowe Sub-projects

 The Zowe community consists of several sub-projects that focus on specific areas of the codebase.
 Like any open source project, each sub-projects has it's own governance structure and release process that aligns with the primary framework guidelines.